evgenia-lenti/laravel-api-app/README.md

 ### API Endpoints

 - `GET /api/v1/exchange-rates`: List all exchange rates (requires authentication)
+  - This endpoint fetches the latest exchange rates from the ECB API every time it's called
+  - The rates are stored in the database and then returned as a paginated response
+  - You can filter and sort the results using query parameters (see below)
 - `GET /api/v1/exchange-rates/{exchangeRate}`: Get a specific exchange rate (requires authentication)
+- `POST /api/v1/logout`: Logout and revoke the current token (requires authentication)

 ### Filtering and Sorting